 General dental practitioner

-General dental practitioners are usually the first dental experts we turn to when we have oral or dental concerns, and account for the majority of dental graduates around the world.
-They perform periodic dental check-ups, provide patients with guidance and advice on oral care, and refer patients to other dental experts when necessary – to name a few procedures and responsibilities.
-General dentists often deal with patients of all ages and needs, and work closely with other dental health professionals such as dental hygienists, orthodontists, and oral surgeons.
+General dental practitioners are often the first point of contact for patients seeking oral care.
+They perform routine check-ups, provide advice on oral hygiene, and refer patients to specialists when necessary.
+General dentists treat patients of all ages and work closely with other dental professionals, including dental hygienists, orthodontists, and oral surgeons.

-To become a general dental practitioner, you’ll need to hold an approved degree in dentistry as well as a minimum of five years of clinical training, followed by one or two years of supervised practice.
+To become a general dental practitioner, you must earn a BDS degree (Bachelor of Dental Surgery) and complete at least five years of clinical training, followed by one or two years of supervised practice.

 Dental hygienist